 2. Clergy have a responsibility (obligation) to have reasonable confidence that the child will be raised in the faith before agreeing to a Baptism.
 One way we can gain this confidence is by your weekly Mass attendance.
 If you are not attending weekly Mass, please consider your child’s Baptism as the opportunity to start.
 Please say Hi so we can get to know your family better.

 3. Canon Law requires a Baptismal Preparation Session.
 It is highly recommended that the Godparents attend.

 4. Godparents – At least one Godparent must be fully initiated and a practicing Catholic.
 The other Godparent may be a Christian witness.
 If both Godparents are Catholic, one female and one male.

-5. Baptism are typically done at the Mass you normally attended, except during Lent.
+5. Baptism are typically done at the Mass you normally attended, except during Lent and Advent.
 Your child’s Baptism is a Parish wide event, a public celebration.
 That is why Baptism during Mass is preferred.
 Other arrangements can be made for family reasons.

 A date for Baptism may be set after the Baptism Preparation Session.
 Typically Baptism Preparation Session are scheduled every quarter.
 We can make other arrangements if needed.

 Baptismal registration forms for Parents and Godparents are available in the office or at the web site (http://www.saintambroseparish.org/join-us/forms-forms-and-more-forms.html) BAPTISMAL FORM PARENT and BAPTISMAL FORM GODPARENT.
 Please fill them out and drop them off at the office or in the collection basket.

 A Message from Father Steve: